 There have also been suggestions in the scientific journals of the strong link between compassion and the activity of the vagus nerve.
 The vagus nerve, as well as regulating heart rate, also controls inflammation levels in the body.
 One study that used the Tibetan Buddhist’s ‘Loving Kindness Compassion’ meditation found that kindness and compassion did, in fact, reduce inflammation in the body, mostly likely due to its effects on the vagus nerve.

-4) Kindness Makes for Better Relationships
+4) Kindness Improves Relationships

 This is one of the most obvious points.
 We all know that we like people who show us kindness.
 This is because kindness reduces the emotional distance between two people and so we feel more ‘bonded’.
 It’s something that is so strong in us that it’s actually a genetic thing.
 We are wired for kindness.